Operation Body Count

 Operation Body Count is a 1994 first-person shooter that uses the Wolfenstein 3D engine.
 It was developed and published by Capstone Software.

 Plot

 Terrorists have taken over the headquarters of the United Nations and have seized the government officials in the building.
-They are now being held as hostages in the top floor of the building by Victor, the leader of the terrorist gang.
+They are now being held as hostages in the top floor of the building by Victor Baloch, the leader of the terrorist gang.

-As a member of a special Government Assault Team, it is up to the player to command their team and reach the top floor (the 40th level), rescue the hostages and eliminate the terrorist threat by killing Victor.
+As a member of an Elite Squad specialising in anti-terrorist measures, the player must command their team and reach the top floor (the 40th level), rescue the hostages and eliminate the terrorist threat.